strom87/validator-go/README.md

     equals
         Validates that two properties have the same value.

+### Only for strings
     regexp
-        Runs regexp agains a string, only work with string values.
+        Runs regexp against strings.

+    email
+        Validates that the string is a correct email address.

+    alpha
+        Validates that the string only contains alphabetic characters.

 ### Multiple validation types
 You can have multiple validation types on the same property, just separeate each propery with character | (pipe)